ct-js/docs.ctjs.rocks/docs/tut-making-platformer.md

 this.text.text = ct.room.lives;
 ```

-Note how we use the property `room.viewWidth` to position the widget on the right side of the screen.
+Note how we use the property `ct.viewWidth` to position the widget on the right side of the screen.

 Now modify the respawn code of the `Robot` so it loses one heart at each respawn: